smishraIOV/rsk-aa-wallet/README.md

 combine both so that an account can have code as well.

 ## Contracts
 The contract `TwoUserMultiSig.sol` is from the ZKSync tutorial.
-A few supporting contracts have been copied over from the tuturial's main depedency `"@matterlabs/zksync-contracts"`- cheif among them is a library to econcide and hash transactions.
-We retain the original
+This will be modified as the main smart wallet (multisig + batching).

-MIT license.
+A few supporting contracts have been copied over from the tutorial's main depedency `"@matterlabs/zksync-contracts"`- chief among them is a library to encodede and hash transactions.
+We retain the original MIT license.

 ## Misc hardhat starter readme